wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

  Once you have developed a scheduled task and synced its configuration to the Choreo Console, you need to deploy it to be able to run it.
 To deploy it, follow this procedure:

 1. Navigate back to the Choreo Console.
-Be sure that you are currently viewing your scheduled task in the **Components** page.
+Be sure that you are currently viewing your scheduled task on the **Components** page.

 2. Click the **Deploy** icon.
 Then in the **Build Area** card, click **Deploy**.